-The Office of Online Learning is your primary source of support with online quizzes.
+The Office of Digital Learning and Instructional Design Services is your primary source of support with online quizzes.
 We encourage instructors to seek support in the time leading up to their online exam to avoid emergent situations during test time.

 To ensure timely assistance, we also encourage instructors to make any eClass Quiz support requests at least 2 weeks in advance of quiz administration date.

-Here are the forms of support that the Office of Online Learning CAN provide:
+Here are the forms of support that the Office of Digital Learning and Instructional Design Services CAN provide:

 - We can provide quiz creation and configuration support to all instructors